LabeledZed/CloudflareTrayDDNS/README.md

 # Cloudflare Dynamic IP Updater

-A Python script to automatically update Cloudflare DNS records when your dynamic IP changes.
-This script is ideal for home servers or any environment where the public IP frequently changes.
+A Python script to automatically update Cloudflare DNS records with your dynamic IP, supporting proxy toggling and multiple records.

 ## Features
 - Automatically fetches the current public IP using the `ipify` service.